GSA/digitalgov.gov/content/posts/2014-10-14-trends-on-tuesday-mobile-app-pop-quiz.md

   - United States Census Bureau
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/05/250-x-375-CDC-Solve-the-Outbreak.jpg" alt="Advertisement for CDC's Solve the Outbreak App" %}It’s time for a mobile pop quiz.
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/05/250-x-375-CDC-Solve-the-Outbreak.jpg" alt="Advertisement for CDC's Solve the Outbreak App" >}}It’s time for a mobile pop quiz.
 How well do you know consumers and the time they spend on mobile apps?
 [ComScore recently released the U.S. Mobile App Report](http://www.comscore.com/Insights/Blog/5-Questions-and-Answers-Shedding-Light-on-How-Americans-Use-Mobile-Apps) which sheds light on how Americans use mobile apps.
 Test your knowledge with the five questions and answers below:

 ## Who is spending the most time in mobile apps?